-The characters and situations in this work are wholly fictional and imaginary, and da nat partray and are nat intended to portray any actual persans, living or dead.
+The characters and situations in this wark are whally fictional and imaginary, and da nat partray and are nat intended to partray any actual persans, living ar dead.

-Those times, she would sit quietly in her house or drive out along the river, nursing her sense of security and contentment.
+Those times, she would sit quietly in her house or drive out along the river, nursing her sense of security and con-tentment.
 Her thoughts would flirt lazily with plans for the future, or linger lovingly over the past few weeks.
-One time, she had felt guilty about John's being cooped up in his stuffy office while she was out in the bright am and she draws out in the bright sun and she drove over to the bank, feeling that if she sat in the office for awhile with him it would be rather like sharing his work.
+One time, she had felt guilty about John's being cooped up in his stuffy office while she was out in the bright sun and she drove over to the bank, feeling that if she sat in the office for awhile with him it would be rather like sharing his work.
 But he was preoccupied and distraught, and she never repeated that experiment, even though he apologized later.

-"You came in right on top of an argument with Clark," he had explained with a tight smile.
+"You came in right on top of an argument with Clark," he had exwould say.